Vicky-analyst/Global-superstore-analysis/README.md

 - Bundling Product strategies can be implemented for the least selling Product
 - Refocus advertizing strategy to the least revenue generated countries

-## Limitation
-I had to remove the negative in values located in profit column because it will affect the accuracy of the calculated columns when using DAX in Quick measure